jsfenfen/reconcile-legislators/README.md

 In it's current state, the URL for the reconciliation service is `yr-url-here/refine/reconcile/legislators/`.
 As per the [spec](http://code.google.com/p/google-refine/wiki/ReconciliationServiceApi) any callback arg, i.e. `/refine/reconcile/legislators/?callback=blah` will return the service metadata--most of which can be mocked up anyway.

-Optionally will take a 'state' and 'year' property; the state must be an exact postal service, and the year must be an exact 4-digit year during which the legislator was in office.
-While the name uses a variety of fuzzy matching techniques, state and year must be exact.
+Optionally will take a 'state', 'year' or 'office' property; the state must be an exact postal service abbreviation ('CA', 'DC' etc.); the year must be an exact 4-digit year during which the legislator was in office; the office must be either 'HOUSE' or 'SENATE'.
+While the name is matched against using a mish-mash of fuzzy matching techniques, state, year and office must be exact.

+At the moment, matches are done in a two-step process: the first pass is to pull last names that match the first 8-ish characters, the second is to cull this set with fuzzy-matching techniques.
+Other blocking methods (metaphone on the last name, for instance) might be more useful, depending on the input data.